 Video of the Day

-Planting Ivy Seeds
+Sowing Ivy Seeds

 Sow them about 2/3 inch deep in spring after all danger of frost has passed.
-Choose a spot where they will get from six to eight hours of sun a day.
+Choose a spot where they'll get from six to eight hours of sun a day.
 Keep the soil moist but not soggy.
 The seeds should germinate in four to eight weeks.

 Layering English Ivy

 When they do, use a knife to cut 3-inch-long sections from the runner with a rooted node in the middle of each section.
-Sterilize the knife before and after cutting using a household disinfectant spray.
+Sanitize the knife before and after cutting using isopropyl alcohol.
 Dig up the rooted sections, plant them out of direct sunlight in a planting mix of 1 part peat moss and 1 part vermiculite and water regularly.
 Use a pot with drainage holes for the ivy.

 Rooting Ivy Cuttings

-When English completes its spring and summer growth, use a sharp, disinfected knife to cut an ivy runner into 3-inch sections with a node in the center of each section.
-Remove the leaves from the bottom 1 inch of the cutting and bury it 1 inch deep in a growing flat or pot with holes in the bottom and filled with a mix of 1 part peat moss and 1 part vermiculite.
+When English ivy completes its spring and summer growth, take cuttings to propagate ivy plants.
+Use a sharp, disinfected knife to cut an ivy runner into 3-inch sections with a node in the center of each section.
+Remove the leaves from the bottom 1 inch of the cutting, and bury it 1 inch deep in a growing flat or pot with holes in the bottom and filled with a mix of 1 part peat moss and 1 part vermiculite.